With technology becoming more advanced across all mediums and the demand for content growing, work abounds for those in the animation job market.

 Meanwhile, there are hundreds of game developers and animation studios located outside of the California hotbed.
 Check out this 2014 list of 100 most influential game studios.

 That’s just the top 100.
 See what we’re saying?
-There’s a lot of opportunity out there!
+There’s a lot of opportunities out there!

 There are studios outside of the United States if you’re interested in pursuing that route.
 France, England, Japan, etc. are all home to top global animation studios.